 - Make sure that your sales tax is separate from the price.
-Customers are accustomed to sales tax being added afterwards.
-If you were for example to include the sales tax with the price, the price would appear higher.
+Customers are accustomed to sales tax being added afterward.
+If you were, for example, to include the sales tax with the price, the price would appear higher.

 And that’s it!

 You’ve successfully set up your Shopify sales tax and now, the due date is slowly creeping up.
 Many sellers find this part quite tricky.
 This is because states will not only expect you to report on the total amount of sales tax you have collected per state but also per county and sometimes even cities.